AMOz1/oz-stack-starterkit/TROUBLESHOOTING.md

 **Solution:**
 - Check for errors in the console output
-- Verify your .env file has correct settings
+- Verify your .env file has correct settings and no inline comments
+- Make sure environment variables (especially numeric ones like AUTH_TOKEN_EXPIRY) can be parsed correctly
 - Check that required files exist (templates, static files)
+- Use the improved npm scripts: `npm run dev` (for macOS/Linux) or `npm run dev:win` (for Windows)
 - Try running with debug mode: `DEBUG=True python -m src.main`
+- Ensure your virtual environment is activated before running the server

 ### HTMX Issues